RecordedFuture-ProfessionalServices/psengine/docs/modules/_includes/examples_warning.md

 !!! warning

-    Below are some examples of usage of the module.
-Consider adding error handling as necessary.
-All the errors that can be raised by each method or function are specified in the API Reference page.
+    The following examples demonstrate how to use this module.
+Be sure to add appropriate error handling as needed; all possible errors for each method or function are listed in the [API Reference](../api/index.md) page.

-    Also, you need to configure the `RF_TOKEN` environment variable before starting.
-See [Learn](../modules/index.md).
+    Additionally, you must configure the `RF_TOKEN` environment variable before getting started.
+For instructions, see [Learn](../modules/index.md).